verityyt/hardware-monitoring-sdk/README.md

 [Installer](https://github.com/verityyt/hmd-installer)

 ## Note
-You or the user of your application has to run the [Hardware Monitoring Display](https://github.com/verityyt/hardware-monitoring-display) in background
+You or the user of your application has to run the [Hardware Monitoring Display](https://github.com/verityyt/hardware-monitoring-display) in background.

+Please note that <code>allow_sdk</code> in the config of the running [HMD](https://github.com/verityyt/hardware-monitoring-display) must be <code>true</code>.
+And as port you should use the port

+which is configured in the config, as <code>sdk_port</code>, the default port is <code>6969</code>